FloatingOctothorpe/python-kanban/README.md

 ### Key Considerations

-- Do not manually alter the `id` field, as it breaks the relationship in the database.
+- The `id` field must be unique.
-- Ensure the `column` value is valid (exists in the list of predefined columns).
+- Ensure the `column` value is valid (exists in the list of predefined columns set by the `kanban.columns` config option).
-- Modifying the database schema should be done cautiously (e.g., adding `id_unidade` for multi-board support).

 ---